 Stickers provide a great opportunity to develop fine motor skills, pincher exercises and some logical thought patterns are going on while playing with stickers.
 It can be tricky to get those stickers off the darn paper and that is helping your little ones work in their motor skills.

 Just placing stickers?

-Placing stickers may seem really simple but for tiny toddlers and preschoolers this can be a really tough job.
-It is important to encourage your child.
+Placing stickers may seem really simple but for tiny toddlers and preschoolers this can be a rally tough job.
+It is important to encourage your children.
 Be there to help them if needed.
 Let it be okay if it isn’t perfect or if they make mistakes.
-Just be a support system for them.
+Just be a support system for them through their learning.

 I find that making it fun and expanding a lesson could be as simple as engaging your child in a conversation.
-“Let’s make a rainbow with the stickers!”
+For example, “Let’s make a rainbow with the stickers!”
 “What colors do we need?”
 You just turned a fine motor activity into a lesson about colors, possible science and art as well.
 It really can not get any more simple!

 Looking for the stickers we used?
 You can get them here: (affiliate link)